 Thanks for skimping on handwashing

 Next to the flu vaccine, good hand hygiene is one of your best defenses against me.
 If my viruses linger on your hands and then you touch your eyes, nose, or mouth (trust me, you do this a lot), we get easy access.
 Be sure you have these 12 things in your DIY flu-fighting kit, too.

 Is that Tamiflu you’re taking?!

 Antiviral drugs are my biggest enemy once I’ve succeeded in infecting you.
 “With any infectious disease, the earlier you start treatment, the better,” says Dr. Adalja.
 Lucky for me, though, there’s only a brief ideal window in which to use these medications.
 They are most effective if you take them within the first 48 hours of having flu symptoms, he says.
 If you wait too long, I can still run rampant.

 I love children

 They are my biggest spreaders.
 Kids’ immature immune systems require a week or two to fight me, giving me ample time to reach others.
 Children are also delightfully unhygienic.
 If I infect one child, I likely gain entry to that child’s immediate family and many of his or her classmates.
 Don’t look now, but these 17 natural remedies for colds and the flu really work.

 I love it when you sneeze into your hands

 You may think this is a great way to save the folks around you from infection, but the truth is, unless you wash your hands immediately, you’ll transfer a bunch of my viruses to the very next thing you touch.
 That’s why the CDC recommends that you cough or sneeze into a tissue or the crook of your arm instead.
-Definitely don’t bother checking out 14 other things not to do when you’re sick with the flu.
+Definitely don’t bother checking out 14 other things you shouldn’t do if you have the flu.